heywinit/Minecomm/README.md

 # minecomm
-A TUI application used to communicate with Minecraft servers using the Minecraft protocol made with GoLang.
+A library used for communication using the Minecraft TCP Protocol

 ## To Do List
 - [x] Datatypes setup (VarInt, VarLong etc)